scottsanett/M5510-4K-High-Sierra-Installation/README.md

 You may refer to [darkhandz's Chinese tutorial](https://github.com/darkhandz/XPS15-9550-High-Sierra/blob/master/README.md) for calculating slider values.
 I use `slider=168` for High Sierra and `slider=146` for Sierra; the latter of which had to be manually calculated as 168 didn't work.

 P.S.
-For some reason, quite inexplicably, `slider=168` doesn't work for me anymore; the new calculated value is 144.
+For some reason, quite inexplicably (or SMBIOS related, I was using MBP11,1 earlier, now am using MBP13,3), `slider=168` doesn't work for me anymore; the new calculated value is 144.

 ## Directory Info
 * CLOVER: clover configuration files for daily usage (and patched CoreDisplay)